ZelCore-io/Zelcore/ZelProtocolSpecifications.md

 **Pay action should have**
 c) *coin* - a coin specification telling in what asset user should pay.
 Otherwise a request will fall back to default asset which is Bitcoin(BTC).
-Coin has to be a valid coin as defined as one of uri specification inside ZelCore coinSimple.json file https://github.com/zelcash/ZelCore/blob/master/coinsSimple.js
+Coin has to be a valid coin as defined as one of uri specification inside Zelcore coinSimple.json file https://github.com/zelcash/Zelcore/blob/master/coinsSimple.js

 **Pay action can have**
 d) *message* - this is a payment note or payment ID (monero).
 Maximum payment note length in case of BTC forks is 80 characters and may default to just first 20 characters